What Are PFAS and Why Should Homeowners Care?

 Do I need to test my water if I'm on a public water system?

-If you're on a public water system, your utility is now required to test and report PFAS levels under the 2024 EPA rule.
+If you're on a public water system, your utility is now required to test and report PFOA and PFOS levels under the 2024 EPA rule.
 However, contamination can occur in your home's plumbing after the water leaves the municipal system.
 Reviewing your annual Consumer Confidence Report is a good start, but homeowners with older pipes or those in high-risk areas may still want independent testing.
-Well water users must test entirely on their own — there are no automatic protections.
+Well water users must test entirely on their own since there are no automatic protections.

 What is the most effective filter for removing PFAS?

 Reverse osmosis (RO) systems are the gold standard, removing 99% or more of PFOA, PFOS, and most other PFAS compounds.
-Under-sink and countertop RO units are the most accessible for homeowners.
-Whole-house activated carbon systems are effective (around 93% removal) and protect all water in the home, not just drinking water.
+The Waterdrop G3P800 and AquaTru Classic are consistently top-rated for verified PFAS reduction in independent tests.
+Whole-house activated carbon systems like the SpringWell CF+ are also effective and protect all water in the home.
 Always choose systems certified to NSF/ANSI 58 or NSF P473.

 How much does it cost to remove PFAS from home water?